Gabriel “Tito” Bracero headlines Broadway Boxing on July 30 from the Aviator Sports & Events Center in Brooklyn

 After winning the New York Golden Gloves as a novice in 2008, light heavyweight Joe Smith Jr., of Mastic, NY, turned professional on Halloween 2009 in explosive fashion.
 Smith, now 6-1 (6 KOs), started his pro career with four first-round knockouts followed by two second-round stoppages.
 However, when he steps back into the ring on July 30 at the Aviator, it will be at the same venue at which he sustained his first defeat, a fourth-round TKO to Eddie Caminero last August, that saw him suffer a broken jaw.

 Tickets for Broadway Boxing are on sale now through DiBella Entertainment, and start at only $55.
-VIP Ringside tickets are $125, Floor Seat tickets are $75 and $55.
+VIP Ringside tickets are $125, Floor Seat tickets are $75, and General Admission tickets are $55.
 Tickets can be purchased by calling DiBella Entertainment at (212) 947-2577, and more information can be obtained by visiting www.dbe1.com.